StAAR Center Team

 Pronouns: They/Them/Theirs

 From answering phones and emails, to greeting new arrivals in the office, Lee will likely be your first point of contact at the StAAR Center.
-They come to the center with experience in program coordination and administration, and informal education.
-Lee is excited to help connect students with all the resources available at StAAR!
+They are excited to help students explore the wide array of academic and writing supports offered at StAAR.
+Lee is also the primary resource for students requesting accommodations, and they are happy to answer questions about the process or troubleshoot more complex situations.
+Lee comes to StAAR with experience in program coordination and administration, and informal education.
+Beyond Tufts, you can find them dancing, teaching, and DJing at local partner-dance events.

 Email Lee